BU Wheelock’s Equity, Diversity & Inclusion Committee Convenes Panel on Family Separation

-The event began with presentations by Jessica Koslouski, EdM, a second year PhD student in Applied Human Development, and Mercedes Muñoz, an undergraduate student studying psychology at CAS, who delivered an overview of the harm caused by this policy, based on research conducted in support of Dr. Lisa Fortuna’s AIM Project (Amicus Briefs for Immigrant Mental Health) at BU Medical Center.
+The event began with presentations by Jessica Koslouski, a doctoral student in applied human development, and Mercedes Muñoz, an undergraduate student studying psychology at CAS, who delivered an overview of the harm caused by this policy, based on research conducted in support of Dr. Lisa Fortuna’s AIM Project (Amicus Briefs for Immigrant Mental Health) at BU Medical Center.

-After the initial, each panelist discussed how family separation impacts children and families through the lens of their unique disciplines.
+After the initial presentations, each panelist discussed how family separation impacts children and families through the lens of their unique disciplines.

-First to speak was Dean ad interim David J. Chard who outlined ways that trauma manifests itself in school settings.
-“We know that chief among the needs of children who have experienced this type of stress is safety,” said Dr. Chard, who encouraged the audience to look at the trauma tool kit developed by the state of Maryland.
+“We know that chief among the needs of children who have experienced this type of stress is safety,” said Chard, who encouraged the audience to look at the trauma tool kit developed by the state of Maryland.

 Julia A. Dahlstorm, director of the School of Law’s Immigrants’ Rights and Human Trafficking Program, provided a legal analysis of the policy.
 In her remarks, Dahlstorm noted that “the zero-tolerance policy ended in June but the impact continues to radiate outwards.”
 She encouraged lawyers to focus on interdisciplinary partnership and be attuned to the fact that there are indications that the policy has not yet ended.

-Dr. Luz Marilis López PhD., Clinical Professor and Associate Director of the Dual Degree Program in Social Work & Public Health, posed a question to the audience: “What can we do about this cruelty and injustice?”
+Dr. Luz Marilis López, clinical professor and associate director of the Dual Degree Program in Social Work & Public Health, posed a question to the audience: “What can we do about this cruelty and injustice?”
 She recommend them resources including the Boston Medical Center’s Family Preparedness Plan and suggested getting involved with an organization called Al Otro Lado, an organization providing cross-border legal services for deportees, refugees, and families separated by deportation in Los Angeles and Tijuana.

 The program closed with a question and answer session that covered how individuals could further help the children separated from their families.
 Several audience members shared the impact the policy has had on their own lives.